 Stasis since then shows that fish on the interface between sea and land are not in transition from one to the other.
 Despite its hazards, the intermediate zone was what they were ultimately designed for, after their marine beginnings.
 Their genetic make-up also evokes ‘design’.
 Despite representing an evolutionary dead-end, lungfish have the second largest genomes in the animal world, with one species, the African lungfish Protopterus aethiopicus, weighing in at a staggering 130 billion DNA base pairs.
 The largest genomes of all are those of some amoebas!
 Human beings have around 3 billion.

 Panderichthys differed from other lobe-fins in having just two pairs of fins: one pair at the front (the pectoral fins) and another at the back (the pelvic fins).
-The next closest candidate, Eusthenopteron, also had just two pairs of fins.
+The next closest candidate, Eusthenopteron, also had just two pairs.
 This arrangement, resulting from the loss of the dorsal and anal fins, is analogous to that of tetrapod limbs, and the loss appears to have been abrupt – i.e. the genetic module for them was switched off by genetic regulation.

 The early tetrapods were mostly ‘rear-wheel drive’ animals with larger hind limbs than fore limbs; the fins of their presumed ancestors tended to be larger in the front than the rear.
 In the case of Panderichthys this difference is pronounced.
-Evidence recently analysed has shown that the pelvic fin is ‘more primitive’ (evolutionarily more ancient) than the front fin and the pelvic girdle ‘even less tetrapod-like’ than that of Eusthenopteron (Boisvert 2005).
+Evidence recently analysed has shown that the pelvic fin is ‘more primitive’ (evolutionarily earlier) than the front fin and the pelvic girdle ‘even less tetrapod-like’ than that of Eusthenopteron (Boisvert 2005).
 Unlike either Eusthenopteron or the early tetrapods, Panderichthys also lacked an iliac process.

 No structure has ever been found intermediate between fins and feet.
 In technical language Boisvert enumerates the ‘radical changes’ that have not been documented: